Current Major Projects

-An excellent place to start is the Foundation Center, an independent non-profit information clearinghouse.
-Established in 1956, the Foundation Center provides information on and access to foundations, corporations, and government institutions.
-The Foundation Center contains a number of invaluable research tools to help you identify prospective donors, including reports, directories, and guides that profile over 10,000 major foundations and the grants they have provided.
+- An excellent place to start is Candid, an independent non-profit information clearinghouse.
+Formerly called the Foundation Center, Candid provides information on and access to foundations, corporations and government institutions.
+Candid contains a number of invaluable research tools to help you identify prospective donors, including reports, directories and guides that profile over 10,000 major foundations and the grants they have provided.

-The Fundsnet Services website offers a variety of links to foundations and corporations.
+- Fundsnet Services offers a variety of links to foundations and corporations.

 E-mail alert services allow you to subscribe to daily and weekly automated listings of current funding opportunities.
 Funding alerts often allow you to limit the search to selected criteria related to research areas and programs.
 Examples are provided below:

 - National Science Foundation Update - When you subscribe to this service, you will receive an e-mail message each time new content is added to the NSF website in the categories you select.